futuresuper/fs-website-2021/src/careers/content-producer-20240318.md

 * You’ll hear from us about a week or two after the closing date.
 If your application is successful, you’ll be invited to a 20 minute phone chat with someone from our People team.
 If your application missed out this time, we won’t ghost you, we’ll let you know and we’ll provide you with some feedback which you can check-out if you want
 * Following the good old telephone call, should your application be successful again, you will be invited to a couple of interviews by Zoom

 Questions?
-Please reach out to our awesome C team at careers@futuresuper.com.au.
+Please reach out to our awesome Careers team at careers@futuresuper.com.au.